-Natural peanut butter and peanuts are also low glycemic index (GI) foods.
-This means that they have a lower effect on blood sugar levels should not rise suddenly or too high.
+Natural peanut butter and peanuts are low glycemic index (GI) foods.
+This means that when a person eats it, their blood sugar levels should not rise suddenly or too high.

-This article explores research into the impact of peanut butter on diabetes, to help people with diabetes decide whether eating it could improve their condition.
-It also considers any risks involved and looks at other healthful snacks for people with diabetes.
+This article looks at how peanut butter might impact diabetes, considers any risks involved, and looks at other healthful snacks for people with diabetes.

-Peanuts have a very low GI score and release sugar more gradually into the blood stream.
+Peanuts have a very low GI score and release sugar gradually into the bloodstream.

 These cycles of spiking and crashing blood sugar and insulin levels are not good for the body.
 They can contribute to the development of type 2 diabetes.